.

 Great clients create great art.
 And even though it’s the talent, technique, and imagination of the artist that creates the vision, it’s the resources of the client that realizes the artistic product.

-Knowing also requires both components – the talent of the creator and the resources of the patron.
+Knowing how to create a also requires both components – the talent of the creator and the resources of the patron.
 Talent without resource results in silent masterpieces – great works that no one will ever enjoy.
-And resources without talent (or the willingness to support talent) results in the kind of work that my friend's daughter is going to be stuck doing at her new job – mindless, soulless constructs built only to appease a bureaucracy and a deadline, not make their customers' hearts beat faster.
+And resources without talent (or the willingness to support talent) results in the kind of work that my friend’s daughter is going to be stuck doing at her new job – mindless, soulless constructs built only to appease a bureaucracy and a deadline, not make their customers’ hearts beat faster.

 When a writer friend of mine got lucky enough to show his screenplay to Martin Scorsese, he was thrilled when the director told him that “he couldn’t wait to see it in the movie theatre.”